Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 This process is divided into two parts:

 1. <ins>Eliminate bad data:</ins>
-The conditions we set to filter out bad data is:
+The conditions we set to filter out bad data are:
 * Ride Duration <= 0 seconds
 * Trip Distance < 0 kilometers

 2. <ins>Remove outliers:</ins>
 Our focus on dropping outliers was on the ride durations(s) using the below steps:
-* Plot a box-plot to show the distribution of our time data.
+* Plot a box plot to show the distribution of our time data.
 * Find the appropriate percentile (For this I decided to go with the 95th percentile because it gives a better representation of our data)
 * Get the upper and lower limit
 * Filter out data below the lower limit and above the upper limit.